Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

 Through our Reach Out scheme we provide artists and producers who live and work outside of London expenses for travel and accommodation so that they can access the events and also the opportunities.

 Some events that are organised by other companies may have costs attached but these will always be clearly indicated.

 I have submitted my form, what’s next?Toggle

-You will be contacted by the Directors Program Administrator who will invite you to a group welcome meeting at the Young Vic.
+You will be contacted by the Creators Program Administrator who will invite you to a group welcome meeting.
 Once you have attended the meeting you will receive a password and your account will be activated.
-You can then update your profile and will receive notifications about events and opportunities on offer, gain access to the forum and can contact other directors, designers and producers on the network.
+You can then update your profile and will receive notifications about events and opportunities on offer, gain access to the forum and can contact other creatives on the network.

 What is a Welcome Meeting?Toggle

-This is an opportunity to meet with the Associate Artistic Director and the Directors Program Administrator as well as other directors joining the network at that time.
+This is an opportunity to meet with the Associate Artistic Director and the Creators Program Administrator as well as other artists and producers joining the network at that time.
 This group meeting is a chance to find out more about what is on offer, ask any questions and get a clear sense of how the network operates.
-The meetings take place once a month at the Young Vic usually at 5.30pm – 6.30pm.
-If you live outside of London and are unable to attend the meeting we can arrange an alternative way to find out the information and become an active member of the network.
+The meetings take place once a month either in person at the Young Vic usually at 5.30pm – 6.30pm or on line through Zoom.
+We will give you the chance to choose.

 Why do you need information about my ethnicity, sexual orientation, etc?Toggle